MagedGDEV/CppInsights/README.md

 3. **`if-else-if`** statement

-    - The **`if-else-if`** statement is used to execute a block of code if a condition is true, and another block of code if the condition is false, and another block of code if another condition is true, and so on.
+    - The if-else-if statement is used to execute a block of code if a condition is true.
+If the condition is false, it checks another condition and, if true, executes a different block of code.
+This process can continue for multiple conditions, with each else-if block providing an alternative code path when its condition is true.

     - The syntax of the **`if-else-if`** statement is: